ioccc-src/winner/2004/kopczynski/README.md

 6. Since we always return the number from 8 to 11, we can calculate modulo 4.
-Instead of `16 {-1,0,+1}` values, we use a 15-character string which agrees modulo 4 to the array in (`4`). (`NUL` fits very well as the 16th character, so we use 15-character string.)
+Instead of `16 {-1,0,+1}` values, we use a 15-character string which agrees modulo 4 to the array in (`4`). (`'\0'` fits very well as the 16th character, so we use 15-character string.)

 7. Since the rule found in (3) did not produce any funny messages, I changed it until it did.
 (The `#` character to find vertexes is in the top right corner, not the top left one.)
 The following messages will also work instead of `has dirtiest IF`:

 ```
 HighlandYachter